The Best Mid-Priced Hunting Rifles Put to the Test

 This rifle in 6.5-300 Wby.
 Mag. would make an excellent “maximum point blank” rifle for a hunter who might be presented with longer shots but doesn’t want to mess with holdover reticles or adjustable turrets.
 However, it’s not consistently accurate enough to be a dedicated long-range rig in my opinion.

-A benefit of Outdoor Life’s annual gun test is an accumulation of quality data, and the Best Rifles of 2022 test featured several good mid-priced hunting rifles.
+A benefit of Outdoor Life’s annual gun test is an accumulation of quality data, and the test features several good mid-priced hunting rifles each year.
 The only significant differences between testing the rifles already mentioned and the ones to follow are the chamberings and volume of data.
 In April, we had a team of five shooters shooting groups with each rifle, giving us a large amount of data.
 When interpreting the average size of a rifle’s top ten groups, keep in mind that a larger overall data set will often yield a smaller “top 10” average group size.
+Since this story was first written, we have raised our standards for accuracy testing to include 20-shot aggregate group sizes, which give the user more meaningful data about what they can expect of a rifle’s accuracy.
+We will still present 5-shot group size data in this story since that is the standard by which we tested many of these rifles.

 The three rifles were chambered in either 6.5 Creedmoor or 6mm Creedmoor and shot their best groups with match ammunition.
 I handled and fired groups for accuracy for each of these rifles back in April, and they certainly belong on this list.